phiradd/OctoPrint-USBkeyControl/README.md

 ## Hardware

 The original plugin uses an arduino with a custom keypad.
-This fork uses a standard USB keyboard or USB numberic keypad as a local keyboard controller
+This fork will use a standard USB keyboard or USB numberic keypad as a local keyboard controller